 If your file naming scheme is descriptive enough, you might be able to repurpose the same text for the image alt text.
 For example: "Admin, Account Setup, Create a New Account."

-In the context of a help site, it may be more or less valuable to immediately display media to users.
+In the context of a help center, it may be more or less valuable to immediately display media to users.
 For example, if the page is a task topic very familiar to the audience, you might hide media by default so users can quickly move through the steps without distraction.
 Users unfamiliar with the task could expand to view the image or video as needed.
 You can do this easily using an expand macro or Expando for Confluence.

 We love cat GIFs as much as the next person, but beyond animated cuteness, animated GIFs can add valuable illustrations to your documentation.
 Animations are great when documenting small UI interactions or moving parts of your product.
 Sometimes an animation is worth a thousand images.